 There are more types of dough than you have ever imagine.
 There are a lot of specialized types that are designed for each type of bread or pastry.
 Let’s explore them all with the ultimate dough list that you should totally know!

 No one may know exactly when the dough appeared in the past.
 But there is a lot of evidence showing that people used flour in their meals 30,000 years ago in the prehistoric period.

 Back then, the dough mixture was simply flour with water that was created unintentionally.
 People flatten and cook the mixture on hot stones for a meal.
-20,000 years later, they discovered and grew wheat, thereby creating the new version of dough!
+20,000 years later, they domesticated and grew wheat, thereby creating the new version of dough.

-A few years later, there came the existence of yeast.
-People started to use yeast in the dough for rising, thereby making more variations of dough that are still maintained today!
+Then came the discovery of yeast.
+People started to use yeast in the dough for rising, thereby making more variations of dough that are still in use today.

 The Couple Of Classic Dough Textures

 Before reaching the list of dough, you should definitely know about these two basic texture types of dough!
 Different ingredients and methods will result in different textures at the end, and the following two are the most typical ones you will likely get.

 |Layered, flaky texture |

 |Use to make top crusts and bottom crusts for pastries with liquid fillings|